Lindblad Tomography of a Superconducting Quantum Processor: Reconstructing the Kraus Operators at Discrete Times

-The elements of the Kraus operators are then estimated by maximizing the log-likelihood function with respect to the unknown matrix elements, using the SPAM error parameters $\rho_{s}$ and $M_{b}$ found during the estimation in Section~\ref{subsec:spam}.
+The Kraus operators are then estimated by minimizing the log-likelihood function with respect to the unknown matrix elements of each Kraus operator, using the SPAM error parameters $\rho_{s}$ and $M_{b}$ found during the estimation in Section~\ref{subsec:spam}.
 For $N$ delay times, we obtain $N$ sets of Kraus operators where, for a $d$-dimensional quantum system, the process at each time is described by at most $d^2$ Kraus operators.
-Thus for a single qubit, we estimate 4 Kraus operators per time delay (16 for two qubits).
+Thus, for a single qubit, we estimate 4 Kraus operators per time delay (16 for two qubits).

-We estimate the Kraus operators at each delay time by numerically maximizing the log-likelihood in Eq.~(\ref{eq:loglike2}) under the constraint of trace-preservation.
-As an initial guess, we initialize the minimization with the Kraus operators for single-qubit amplitude damping and dephasing noise.
-In Fig.~\ref{fig:1QB_full_LT}, we show the results of extracting the single-qubit Kraus operators for qubit A of our superconducting transmon device.
-Blue dots show the raw measurement probability $p_0$, averaged from 1000 single-shot measurements of the final state $\rho_{s}(t_i)$, and orange $\times$'s show the predicted outcome of an imperfect measurement $M_b$ of the state $\rho_{s}(t_i)$, estimated by applying the extracted Kraus operators to the extracted imperfect initial state $\rho_{s}$ as in Eq.~(\ref{eq:krausrhos}).
+In Fig.~\ref{fig:1QB_full_LT}, we show the results of extracting the single-qubit Kraus operators for qubit A of our superconducting transmon device, superposed over the raw data obtained at each time step.
+Blue dots show the raw measurement probability $p_0$, averaged from 1000 single-shot measurements of the final state $\rho_{s}(t_i)$ (shot noise $1/\sqrt{N}\sim 3\%$), and orange $\times$'s show the predicted outcome of an imperfect measurement $M_b$ of the state $\rho_{s}(t_i)$, estimated by applying the extracted Kraus operators to the extracted imperfect initial state $\rho_{s}$ as in Eq.~\eqref{eq:krausrhos}.
 As such, the orange $\times$'s not only capture the channel noise, but also account for the SPAM errors of our device.
-In Fig.~\ref{fig:1QB_full_LT}a--c, we compare the results of one LT sequence corresponding to a $T_2$-like measurement of qubit A when its nearest neighbor B is prepared close to either its $\ket{0}$-, $\ket{1}$-, or $\ket{+}$-state respectively.
-Comparing the raw data (blue) to our Kraus estimation (orange), we find that the extracted Kraus operators predict the measurement results for all three scenarios.
-However, comparing these three scenarios, it is also clear that the state of qubit B has a significant effect on the evolution of qubit A. To capture the full dynamics of this interaction, it is thus necessary to extract the Kraus operators describing the full two-qubit channel.
+In Fig.~\ref{fig:1QB_full_LT}a--c, we compare results from the subset of LT sequences corresponding to a $T_2$-like measurement of qubit A (purple gates in Fig.~\ref{fig:LT_structure}a) when its nearest neighbor B is prepared close to either its $\ket{0}$-, $\ket{1}$-, or $\ket{+}$-state respectively.
+Comparing these three scenarios, it is clear that the state of qubit B has a significant effect on the evolution of qubit A, a fact we examine in detail in Section~\ref{sec:markvovianity}.
+To capture the full dynamics of this interaction, it is thus necessary to extract the Kraus operators describing the full two-qubit channel.